AlexKhymenko/ngx-permissions/README.md

 ````
 ## Multiple redirection rules

-In some situation you want to redirect user based on denied permission/role to create redirection strategies.
+In case you want to redirect the user based on `denied` permission/role to create redirection strategies.
 In order to do that you have to create redirection `Object` that contain keys representing rejected permissions or roles and values implementing redirection rules.

 Redirection rules are represented by following values: